-I am Business Development Manager at the Quadram Institute Bioscience.
+I am Acting Head of Business Development at the Quadram Institute Bioscience.
 My main role is to identify collaborative opportunities and support the translation and commercialisation of the science undertaken in our laboratories.

 Prior to joining the Quadram Institute Bioscience, I spent 12 years working as a scientist in the neuroscience, physiology and psychopharmacology fields.
 I also conducted drug testing in pharmaceutical industry.